Man rams deputy’s cruiser in high-speed escape attempt

-LINCOLN, Ark (KFTA) — A late night traffic stop Saturday quickly turned dangerous for Washington County law enforcement after a deputy’s cruiser was rammed.
+LINCOLN, Ark (KNWA) — A late night traffic stop Saturday quickly turned dangerous for Washington County law enforcement after a deputy’s cruiser was rammed.

 Leon Hornback, 42, of Farmington was pulled over at around 11:45 p.m. in the 500 block of S. Main Avenue in Lincoln on suspicion of driving while intoxicated.